vuhecorp/UserAuth/README.md

 # UserAuth
-Simple user authentication system.
-Allows admin to add, edit, delete, update and unlock user accounts.
+This is simple user authentication system that allows an admin role to add, delete, update and unlock user accounts.
+In this project, there is also a sample of servlet filtering using the requested uri path and the user role.